COLMAN-PROJECTS/Web-Surf-Store/README.md

   - Access the "Webcams" section to view live feeds from different beaches.
   - Click on a webcam feed to enlarge it.

-- Twitter API:
+- Facbook API:
-  - Check the "Twitter" section to see the latest surf-related tweets and trends.
+  - When you reach the payment page we would add you to our Facbook page as one of the engaged customers.
 - Chat Web Socket:
   - Engage in real-time chat with other users on the website.
   - Use the chat feature to discuss surfing, ask questions, or interact with fellow surf enthusiasts.